Updated for 2017!

 - Sternum strap (included)

-With those steeply-angled side pockets, this pack will carry water bottles and other taller items quite easily.
+With those steeply-angled side pockets, this pack will carry water bottles and other taller items quite easily, which is why I wish all side pockets would borrow this idea.
 The hydration reservoir on the inside doubles as a laptop sleeve if necessary, and the sternum strap is helpful for smaller users, whose shoulders aren’t always wide enough for some of the other designs.
 Tiny people definitely need sternum straps, so keep an eye out for those options.

-The fabric isn’t super weather-resistant, so this would be a good one if you don’t mind bringing an umbrella, but it’s otherwise a great all-around balance between features and packability.
+The fabric isn’t super weather-resistant, so this would be a good one if you don’t mind bringing an umbrella, but it’s otherwise a great all-around balance between features and packability, offering more pockets than some of the smaller, lighter designs, both inside and out.

 6) EMS Packable Pack: $40

 Finally a top loader, for all those hiking junkies who just love that stuffable, open-topped design.
-It’s big, too.
+This one is quite spacious, too.

 - Capacity: 25 L